Datavault-UK/automate-dv-docs/docs/metadata.md

 #### Per-model

 You may also provide metadata on a per-model basis.

+!!! info "Coming Soon"
-Examples for this approach will be added soon.
+    Examples of this approach will be added soon

 #### The problem with metadata

 As metadata is stored in the `dbt_project.yml`, you can probably foresee the file getting very large for bigger